-A spider’s web – delicate and dangerous at the same time.
+A spider’s web stitch – delicate and dangerous at the same time.
 It is a trap, but when you see how amazing it looks interpreted into thread and embroidered, you will only see its beauty.
 Web stitch variations include the whipped spider’s web stitch or ribbed web stitch.
 The threads of a web stitch which radiate out from the center look like the spokes of a wheel and can be as long or short as you like.

 Web stitch has a dramatic effect on a piece of embroidery as it makes up into beautiful flowers or snowflakes or just a simple geometrical design.
 The colors can easily be changed to add variety and the size is adaptable too.

 The design works best on an uneven number of spokes so the thread can weave in and under to form the pattern.
 If you have even done simple loom weaving, you will notice the similarity in technique.

 How to do Web Stitch Embroidery